MADE-Apps/MADE.NET/docs/articles/features/diagnostics.md

 ### Observing the unhandled exceptions

-The `AppDiagnostics` helper exposes its own event handler `ExceptionObserved` which can be used in your own application code if you wish to perform additional actions when an exception is logged.
+The `AppDiagnostics` helper exposes its own event handler `ExceptionObserved` that can be used in your own application code if you wish to perform additional actions when an exception is logged.

 The event argument provided by this handler will include the correlation ID to the event in the log, as well as the exception that was thrown.